aruncs31s/Notes_Old/Coding/C/Pointers.md

 int *x;
 ```

-it is a pointer to an integer
+here `x` is a pointer to an integer

 #example